trilitech/tezos-developer-docs/src/pages/smart-contracts/oracles/index.md

 - [Chainlink](https://chain.link/), a decentralized oracle network that uses on-chain aggregation and a reputation-based node selection process.
 There were plans to integrate Chainlink with Tezos, but these have stalled for now.

-- [Provable](https://provable.xyz/) (formerly Oraclize), uses TTEs and [TLSNotary](https://tlsnotary.org/).
+- [Provable](https://provable.xyz/) (formerly Oraclize), uses TEEs and [TLSNotary](https://tlsnotary.org/).
 Also supports simple computations.

-- [Witnet](https://witnet.io/) is a reputation-based oracle network, that selects a random subset of nodes for each request, based on their reputation.
+- [Witnet](https://witnet.io/) is a reputation-based oracle network that selects a random subset of nodes for each request, based on their reputation.
 Protection schemes are set up to mitigate the risk of reputation centralization.
 It runs on its own blockchain.

 - [DOS Network](https://dos.network/) is a decentralized on-demand data feed and computation oracle that can perform all kinds of services from off-chain computations.
 It uses VRF (Verifiable Random Function) to assign tasks randomly and verifiably to groups of users selected among the nodes of the network.
 Each node is required to lock in a security deposit.
 A single transaction that includes proof of cryptographic consensus built using Threshold Cryptography is sent to the contract, which performs the verification.
 It also uses zkSNARK for verifiable off-chain computation.